Elko Feline Feline Fix Project

 Community cats are resilient creatures—able to live in all varieties of locations, weather conditions, and climates—from Arizona to Alaska.

-But there are still things you can do to help make life outdoors more comfortable for them this winter.
+But there are still things you can do to help make

 That’s why we compiled our Winter Weather Tips to educate concerned cat lovers like you on how best to keep community cat colonies warm this winter!
 When you check out this tip sheet you’ll learn things like: